Wednesday, September 25, 2013

 The simplest interpretation of a this type of rooted splits graph is usually that the network represents a set of most-parsimonious trees, rather than a single parsimony tree.
 The different trees can be obtained by resolving the reticulations (ie. by deciding what order the character changes occur in).
 This relationship between the rooted haplotype network and a parsimony tree is shown by the following example from Jansen et al. (2002).

 This is a network of 93 mtDNA control-region haplotypes from horses.
 It is also a Median-Joining Network, although the data were pre-processed using a Reduced Median Network.
 Node A6 is the root, based on equid outgroups.
 The solid lines indicates one of the most-parsimonious trees contained within the network — for every reticulation, one particular order of the character changes has been selected by the authors in order to postulate this particular tree.
-The non-chosen parts of the network are indicated by dotted lines.
+The non-chosen parts of the network are indicated by dotted lines — these are part of alternative most-parsimonious trees.

 Explanation of the human mtDNA root